STEllAR-GROUP/hpx/README.rst

 smooth migration path for developers.

-The API exposed by HPX is not only modelled after the interfaces defined by the C++11/14 ISO standard, it also adheres to the programming guidelines used by the Boost collection of C++ libraries.
-We aim improve the scalability of today's applications and to expose new levels of parallelism which are necessary to take advantage of the exascale systems of the future.
+The API exposed by HPX is not only modelled after the interfaces defined by the C++11/14/17 ISO standard, it also adheres to the programming guidelines used by the Boost collection of C++ libraries.
+We aim to improve the scalability of today's applications and to expose new levels of parallelism which are necessary to take advantage of the exascale systems of the future.